 We next examine variation in migrant destinations among municipios in the same sending state.
-For each municipio, we calculate a new version of $\Delta_s$ using the Mexican state containing the source municipio as the reference group.
-The histogram with hollow bars in Figure 5 Panel (b) provides the distribution of these within-state dissimilarity measures.
-This distribution is noticeably shifted to left compared to the solid bars, which confirms that the destinations selected by migrants from a given municipio are, in general, more similar to their state's distribution than they are to the national average.
-Yet the histogram reveals that it is very common for municipios within the same state to have very different destination distributions - the values of this version of the dissimilarity index range from 0.03 to 0.99 with a mean of 0.34.
-Thus, for many municipios, the state distribution is a poor proxy for the true municipio-level distribution.
+For each municipio, we calculate a new version of Δ_s using the Mexican state containing the source municipio as the reference group.
+The histogram with hollow bars in panel b of Fig. 5 provides the distribution of these within-state dissimilarity measures.17 This distribution is noticeably shifted to the left compared with the solid bars, which confirms that the destinations selected by migrants from a given municipio are, in general, more similar to their state's distribution than they are to the national average.
+Yet, the histogram reveals that it is very common for municipios within the same state to have very different destination distributions: the values of this version of the dissimilarity index range from 0.03 to 0.99 with a mean of 0.34.
+Thus, for many municipios, the state distribution is a poor proxy for the true municipio-level distribution.18